-The site contribution helps Amate House cover the health insurance, living expenses, transportation, and monthly stipend for your agency’s fellow.
+The site contribution helps Amate House cover health insurance, living expenses, transportation, and a monthly stipend for your agency’s fellow.
 At a fraction of the cost of a full-time employee, you’ll have the opportunity to utilize a motivated, service-oriented recent college graduate (or individual with equivalent life experience) for full-time employment from August through June.

 Interested in becoming an Amate House site partner?
 Contact Katie Cashman, Program Formation Coordinator at 773.376.2445 or email firstname.lastname@example.org.

 ”Cabrini Green Legal Aid (CGLA) has had an Amate fellow as part of our team for the past several years.
 They serve as our Volunteer Coordinator, recruiting, training and managing the integration of over 450 volunteers a year in our agency.
 The position is hugely important to our ability to provide free legal services for those most in need in Chicago, and it requires a person who can quickly adapt to the fast-paced work environment.
 Amazingly, every year we have another high-quality, outstanding Amate fellow fill this position.
 Their heart for service, combined with their stellar abilities and willingness to learn and grow, in a professional environment, are a perfect fit for CGLA.
 We’re grateful for the Amate fellows of the past and present, as well as the knowledge that we will continue to have outstanding individuals be part of our work in the future through our participation in Amate.Laura ZumdahlCabrini green Legal Aid